Skip to main content

 1. Which components need to read this state?

-2. Find their closest common ancestor in the component tree.
+3. Find the closest common ancestor of all these components in the component tree

 This common ancestor is the perfect place to own the state.
-It can then pass the state down as props to all the components that need it.
+It can then pass the state down as props to all components that need to read it, and pass callback functions down to allow updates.

 The Problem: Two Sources of Truth

-Here's how the application might look if we don't follow the SSOT principle.
+Here is how the application might look if we do not follow the SSOT principle:

 // This is an example of what NOT to do.